What Is Optic Nerve Regeneration?

 The challenge

-Retinal ganglion cells in the aging or glaucomatous eye undergo epigenetic drift that reduces their intrinsic regenerative capacity.
+Ageing and glaucoma-associated changes in RGC state can reduce neuronal resilience and regenerative competence.
 Even when injury is sublethal, the transcriptomic state of aged RGCs renders them largely incapable of mounting a regenerative response to either growth factor stimulation or genetic deletion of growth suppressors.
 OSK reprogramming resets the epigenetic clock of RGCs toward a younger, more growth-competent state, and has been shown to improve RGC survival and promote axon regrowth after optic nerve injury in aged animals.
 The critical question for any such therapy is whether the molecular effects translate into durable recovery of visual function detectable at the behavioral level.

 Standard histological measures of RGC density, axon length, and gene expression provide mechanistic insight but cannot determine whether the treated animal's vision has improved in a biologically and clinically meaningful way.
 ERG can assess photoreceptor and bipolar cell function, but does not directly report RGC-level recovery or the integrity of the retinofugal pathway to the brain.
 OptoDrum provides the gap-filling functional endpoint: it reports subcortical optomotor reflex performance as a direct measure of whether RGC axons are maintaining or restoring their circuit-level visual function after gene therapy.